 Look for indicators that something dangerous is buried under the site.
-In the photo in Figure 3, this warning was installed exactly on the property line of a project.
+In the following photo, this warning was installed exactly on the property line of a project.
 Several feet away a grader operator was having a nice day digging a road out.
 When asked how deep he was going and if there was anything in the area he pointed to the sign and said "Only that line over there."
 When it was explained "offset" means the hazard is set off from the sign, he seemed a bit nervous.
 It was later determined he was a few feet above this offset line.

 Warning signs may not clearly indicate danger.

 As you walked the perimeter of the property you will have had a chance to check out the building.
 Regardless of the stage, there are several precautions that a great contractor will take to limit risk on their projects.
 Now is the time to stop thinking like Joey Public and put on your Builder Bud hat.

 Data supports the fact that most people get hurt simply hiking around jobsites.
 So as you start the building tour, take a moment to walk around the structure.
 Here are a few things that a good contractor will have in-place.

 Dedicated Walkways: Like sheep and kindergartners, clearly defined paths are best for herding.
 Take a moment to watch workers who might be arriving at the site.
 Are they forced to walk across equipment travel paths?
 Are they collecting mud on their shoes before heading into the building?
 Does it seem obvious where workers should enter the building?
 Look at each of the entrances and think of a carpenter coming in at dawn or leaving in the dark, or how well everyone will be able to evacuate when that propane tank next door starts to leak.